curl/everything-curl/intro.md

 things to update here as well.

 This book project started at the end of September 2015.
-I have a basic layout plan f or a first "edition".
-While I have no fixed time schedule for this, my hope is to have some thing decent by the summer 2016.
+I have a basic layout plan for a first "edition".
+While I have no fixed time schedule for this, my hope is to have something decent by the summer 2016.

 ## The book site